lkwargs/josep-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Lekai Chen is an undergraduate of Chongqing University.
 His research interests include Reinforcement Learning, Game AI, Multi-agent Learning.
 He recently interned at Sensetime's Game AI department.
-He is now developing a game AI of Starcraft II, which is a part of DI-Engine(https://github.com/opendilab/DI-engine, https://github.com/opendilab/DI-star).
+He is now developing a

+[game AI of Starcraft II]: https://github.com/opendilab/DI-star

+.

 He had used TD3 to solve a path planning problem for single-agent and multi-agents stochastic environments and won the first prize in the National Mathematical Modeling Competition.